andifalk/supply-chain-security/README.md

 ### Terraform

-In subfolder _iac_, you will find four files used to provision a VPC, subnets and a GKE cluster.
+In subfolder _iac_, you will find four files used to provision a VPC, subnets, and a GKE cluster.

 * __vpc.tf__ provisions a VPC and subnet.
 A new VPC is created for this tutorial so it doesn't impact your existing cloud environment and resources.
 This file outputs region.
 * __gke.tf__ provisions a GKE cluster and a separately managed node pool (recommended).
-Separately managed node pools allows you to customize your Kubernetes cluster profile — this is useful if some Pods require more resources than others.
+Separately managed node pools allow you to customize your Kubernetes cluster profile — this is useful if some Pods require more resources than others.
 You can learn more here.
-The number of nodes in the node pool is defined also defined here.
+The number of nodes in the node pool is also defined here.
 * __terraform.tfvars__ is a template for the project_id and region variables.
 * __versions.tf__ sets the Terraform version to at least 0.14.